 Liu Yu 劉裕 (posthumous title Emperor Wu of the Song 宋武帝, r.
-420-422), the founder of the Liu-Song dynasty 劉宋, had achieved greatest merits as a military commander over the northern imperial troops (beifubing 北府兵) during his long-lasting fights against the non-Chinese states in the north, particularly the Later Qin 後秦 (384-417) and the Southern Yan 南燕 (398-410) empires.
+420-422), the founder of the Liu-Song dynasty 劉宋, had achieved greatest merits as a military commander over the elite army of the northern quarter (beifubing 北府兵) during his long-lasting fights against the non-Chinese states in the north, particularly the Later Qin 後秦 (384-417) and the Southern Yan 南燕 (398-410) empires.
 At the court of the Eastern Jin empire 東晉 (317-420) in Jiankang 建康 (modern Nanjing 南京, Jiangsu) he was able to overcame the powerful regents Huan Xuan 桓玄 and Lu Xun 盧循 and finally dethroned Emperor Gong 晉恭帝 (r.
 418-420) and founded his own dynasty in 420.

 After Liu Yu's untimely death his son Liu Yifu 劉義符 became an Infant Emperor 少帝 (r.
 422-423) but was soon replaced by his brother Liu Yilong 劉義隆 (posthumous title Emperor Wen 宋文帝, r.
 424-453).
 Emperor Wen was assisted in government by Fu Liang 傅亮 and Xu Xianzhi 徐羡之.
 Under their administration, a land reform was executed that clearly defined how the gentry was allowed to acquire new land.
 At the same time, the immigrants from the north that had come to the lower Yangtze region with the foundation of the Eastern Jin dynasty were now fully incorporated into the normal household register system.
 After the assassination of Xu Xianzhi, Liu Yilong again allowed members of the gentry to occupy government posts.
 The ensuing court intrigues that involved some of the emperor's brothers and his crown prince, did fortunatley not have a real effect upon the general development of economy.
 Historians therefore speak of the peaceful and booming years of the Yuanjia reign 元嘉 (424-454).